 Let’s see what these guys are doing.

-This is the most required type of engineers needed for a Tech-Products company.
-As the technology of today has become digital and Artificial Intelligence is more and more present in our lives, the software engineer is essential in fact for any business.
-Based on my own engineering experience I would say that:
+This is the most wanted type of engineers needed particularly for a Tech-Products company.
+However, as the technology of today has become digital and Artificial Intelligence is more and more present in our lives, the software engineer is essential for any business.

-Software engineering is a discipline of engineering that deals with the production of fault-free software, which must be reliable and works on real machines efficiently, is delivered on time and within budget, that satisfies the client‘s needs.
+SOFTWARE ENGINEERING is a discipline of engineering that deals with all aspects of software production.
+The outcome must be a fault-free software, which must be reliable and works on real machines efficiently, is delivered on time and within budget, that satisfies the client‘s needs.
 Furthermore the software must be easy to modify when user‘s needs change.
+A good software must have a great User Interface and must deliver a great User Experience.

-Software engineers should adopt a systematic and organised approach to their work and use appropiate tools and techniques depending on the problem to be solved, the development constraints and the resources available.
+Software engineers should adopt a systematic and organized approach to their work and use appropriate tools and techniques depending on the problem to be solved, the development constraints and the resources available.

-This is another essential engineering ingredient that even a company that doesn’t necessarily do a tech-business must have.
-The electrical engineering refers a group of highly educated engineers who work on circuits, light, energy, conductivity and they are all well assured that this job is highly necessary for the living and caring of people.
-I would define this as follows:
+This is likewise essential engineering ingredient particularly for a Tech-Products company, yet many non-tech businesses need it too.
+The electrical engineering refers a group of highly educated engineers who work on electrical circuits, light, energy, conductivity and they are all well assured that this job is highly necessary for the living and caring of people.
+For any activity we do in modern world we depend of electricity, hence having an electrical engineer around is essential.

-Electrical engineering is a field of engineering that deals with the study and application of electricity generation, transmission, distribution and consumption of electrical energy for the benefit of mankind.
+ELECTRICAL ENGINEERING is a field of engineering that deals with the study and application of electricity generation, transmission, distribution and consumption of electrical energy for the benefit of mankind.
+Hence, a good functioning electrical device must have a great User Interface and must deliver a great User Experience.

-When you are working as an electical engineer you have to be able to work with electicity and you need to be fearless of protons and neutrons.
-The one thing that you need to know is how to calculate the amount of energy a toy needs for example:
+When you are working as an electrical engineer you have to be able to work with electricity and you need to be fearless of protons and neutrons.

-If your business is meant to create and deliver great experiences that can reduce or even completelly eliminate the physical/manual hard work done by humans, then you absolutelly need mechanical engineering.
-Every object created by man, both static (buildings, electronic devices, cookware, etc) and mobile (cars, ships, planes, satelites, robots, etc) are only possible with mechanincal enginering.
+If your business is meant to create and deliver great experiences that can reduce or even eliminate the physical/manual hard work done by humans, then you absolutely need mechanical engineers.
+Every object created by man, both static (buildings, electronic devices, cookware, etc) and mobile (cars, ships, planes, satellites, robots, etc) are only possible with mechanical engineering.
 I would define mechanical engineering as a discipline of science based on 3 main characteristics:

-- 1 = Is an engneering discipline that applies the principles of physics and materials science for analysis, design, manufacturing and maintainance of mechanical systems;
+- 1 – Is an engineering discipline that applies the principles of physics and materials science for analysis, design, manufacturing and maintenance of mechanical systems;

 HOW TO WORK WITH ENGINEERS

-If your relationship is strong, with mutual and sincere respect both ways, then your role as Product Manager is great.
-If your relationship is not strong, your days as product manager will be brutal (and probably numbered).
+If your relationship is strong, with mutual respect both ways, then your role as Product Manager is great as well.
+If your relationship is not strong, your days as product manager will be in most case limited on short-term.
 Therefore, this is a relationship worth taking very seriously and doing everything you can to nurture.
+Let your ego at home.
 This strong relationship begins with YOU: The Product Manager.
 You need to do your homework and bring to the team the knowledge and skills of good product management.

 Engineers are typically smart and often skeptical by nature, so if you’re bluffing, they likely won’t be fooled.
-If you don’t know something, it’s much better to fess up and say you’ll find out rather than try to bluster.
+If you don’t know something, it’s much better to admit and say you’ll find out rather than try to bluster.
 It’s also hugely important that you have an actual appreciation for the demands and complexities of the engineering job.
-If you were an engineer before or if you’ve studied computer science, mechanical or electrical engineering in school, you’re probably in good shape.
-But if not, I want to strongly encourage you to take a class at a local community college or online education where you’ll learn a programing language and some mechanical/electrical engineering stuff.
+If you worked an engineer before or if you’ve studied computer science, mechanical or electrical engineering in school, you’re probably in a good position.
+But if not, I want to strongly encourage you to take a class at a local community college or online education where you’ll learn a programming language and some mechanical/electrical engineering stuff.

 The purpose of developing this programming/engineering literacy is not so you start telling your engineers how to do their job but, rather, to significantly improve your ability to engage with and collaborate with your engineers.
 Less obviously, but at least as important, this knowledge will give you a much better appreciation for technology and the art of the possible.
-It’s also critical that you share very openly what you know about your customers-especially their pain-the data, and your business constraints.
+It’s also crucial that you share very openly what you know about your customers – especially their pain – the data, and your business constraints.
 Your job is to bring this information to your team and then to discuss the various potential solutions to these problems.

 There is nothing wrong with you bringing a strong point of view, but you must constantly demonstrate to your team that you’re open minded, you know how to listen, and you want and need their help in coming up with the right product.